Community Challenge Fund

 Local Contribution: The community benefiting from a Challenge Fund Grant must contribute or raise at least 25% of the total cost.
 To date, the average local contribution has been more than 60%, a large portion being community beneficiary’ sweat equity in the project.
 Communities contribute basic labor needed and provide some of the construction materials such as sand and gravel.

-Donor Contributions: Two Returned Dominican Republic Peace Corps Volunteers and their family members provided the original seed money for this fund, more than $130,000, as a match for all donations up to that amount.
-The full match was met by large and small donations from individuals and families throughout the U.S. and a sustainable fund has been established to assure the program could indefinitely assist between 5 and 10 grants annually.
-However, the need in the Dominican Republic is so great that FDR has set a goal of funding 10 to 15 projects a year.
+Donor Contributions: Two Returned Dominican Republic Peace corps Volunteers and their family members provided the original see money for this fund, more than$130,000, as a match for all donations up to that amount.
+The full match was met by large and small donations from individuals and families throughout the U.S. and a sustainable fund has been established to assure the program could indefinitely assist between 3 and 4 grants annually.
+However, the need in the Dominican Republic is so great that FDR has set a goal of funding 10 projects a year.
 Therefore, additional donations are needed to fill this gap.

-Peace Corps Volunteers and NGOs: Peace Corps Volunteers non-governmental organizations (NGOs) are key partners in the successful delivery of CCF support to local communities.
-Volunteers and NGOs work with community leaders to define, plan, and implement projects.
-They oversee the allocated funds, assuring they are used for intended purposes.
-They also work with the community to assess the results of the project and provide photos and a final report.
+Peace Corps Volunteers and NGOs: Peace Corps Volunteers and Non-Governmental Organizations (NGOs) are key partners in the successful delivery of CCF support to local communities.
+Volunteers and NGOs assist the community to assess their needs and help throughout the course of construction.
+They oversee the allocated funds, assuring they are used for the intended purpose.
+Finally, they continue to work with the community to assess the success of the completed project and provide FDR with a final report.

-The Friends of the Dominican Republic is a 501(c)(3) organization, and your contribution is tax deductible.
+The Friends of the Dominican Republic is a 501(c)(3) organization, and our contribution is tax deductible.